 Inclusion for All Delegates

-NAIMUN LVI will counter the growing tendency in the high school circuit towards ruthless competitiveness by reaffirming the core educational values of Model UN.
+NAIMUN LVII will counter the growing tendency in the high school circuit towards ruthless competitiveness by reaffirming the core educational values of Model UN.
 The aim of the NAIMUN simulation is not personal or collective glory, but rather the heightening of understanding of the international system from both political and legal perspectives, and the enrichment of negotiation, judgment, and problem-solving skills.
 Improved instructional materials and dedicated training for crisis will ensure that even first-time delegates feel involved, supported, and appreciated.
 A reformed awards policy and improved chair training will encourage delegates to compete on the substance of their arguments.
 Finally, improved outreach and support for local, West Coast, and international schools will promote diversity of opinion and ensure that all delegates feel welcome at NAIMUN and in Washington, whether they come from Silver Spring, San Francisco, or Shanghai.